zackJKnight/Lineup.Coach/README.md

 We will have to go back up the ranking.

+Do we need to know how many times each player can start in its favorite position?

+Well... we should look at the number of times each player can start in a game.

+And the number of favorited positions vs available in the game.

 ## Feature Ideas

 - Add ability to pick from list of positions and formations for multiple instances of the same position on the pitch or create your own.